 Art making and leadership through the Altemus Leadership Programme

 Altemus’ mission is to help young people from less developed and developing countries realise their fullest human and leadership potential through leadership skills training.
 With new tools in hand, Altemus alumni will be better equipped to work for the good of their communities.
 Eight young people from India, Georgia, Armenia, Kyrgyzstan and Belarus participated in the two-week programme.

-Art making sessions provided a means of expression and containment when difficult memories and challenging feelings surfaced in the exploratory journey each of the student embarked on.
-Feedback from the participants reported that art making provided a way to deepen their self-understanding, and they were also surprised to have found a new skill that they were able utilise, with regards to seeing how they felt through their art making.
+Art making sessions provided a means of expression and containment when difficult memories and challenging feelings surfaced in the exploratory journey each of the students embarked on.
+Feedback from the participants reported that art-making provided a way to deepen their self-understanding, and they were also surprised to have found a new skill that they were able to utilise, with regards to seeing how they felt through their art making.